 The X-axis, the one which runs horizontally denotes lecture time and the Y-axis, the vertical line shows student performance.
 As discussed in the beginning, here the graphical line drops sharply during the lecture from a high level and shows a slight increase in attention towards the end.

 Typical students’ attention cycle ranges from 10-12 minutes, i.e., 12 or 15 minutes long.
 A study has found that the attention span of note-taking students also declines over the course of the class.
 However, the gentle increase towards the end, whether one hour or less, indicates that the central part of the lecture can be ineffective and requires other possible strikes to boost attention.

 Learning curve in lecture (Bligh 1998)

-The representation shows duration of the lecture on the X-axis and student performance on the Y-axis.
-The graphical illustration displays that a rest or break in between the lecture can improve the attention span though it slope down again after a while.
-The line declines towards the end of the first half of lecture and after the break there is recovery for few minutes and again recede before showing a rise as the class finishes.
+The representation shows the duration of the lecture on the X-axis and student performance on the Y-axis.
+The graphical illustration displays that rest or breaks in between the lecture can improve the attention span though it slopes down again after a while.
+The line declines towards the end of the first half of the lecture and after the break, there is recovery for a few minutes and again recede before showing a rise as the class finishes.
 The recovery rate can count on the type of activities or the way speaker tackles the students.

 Three Declines And Recoveries Graph

 The Y-axis indicates student performance and X-axis the time of the lecture.
 The student performance increase as well as decrease thrice with respect to the activities between lectures.
 The peaks and fall of the line show the number of breaks introduced.
 Frequent intervals; let’s say one in 15 minutes can bring down the rate of attention lapse, same time balances the lost few minutes of “speaking” which ultimately reaps no grades!